What Do Children and Parents Want and Perceive in Conversational Agents? Towards Transparent, Trustworthy, Democratized Agents: The Study

 \subsection{Data analysis}

-The pre-, mid- and post-surveys included Likert scale and short answer questions.
-For example, we asked students to respond to the prompt ``Conversational agents (e.g., Siri, Alexa, Google Home) say things that are...'' using a 5-point scale from ``Always Right'' to ``Always Wrong''.
-We also asked students to write sentence responses to questions like, ``Please explain why you think conversational agents say things that are right/wrong''.
 To analyze the Likert scale data, we used Mann-Whitney U tests, Wilcoxon signed-rank tests, and independent and paired t-tests, depending on the sample and distribution of the data.
 We identify statistical significance in Figures using star symbols (i.e., ``*'' for $p \leq .05$, ``**'' for $p \leq .01$ and ``***'' for $p \leq .001$).
+The analysis was within-subjects for comparing across surveys (e.g., pre- vs. post-survey child trust results) and between-subjects for comparing results within one of the surveys (e.g., child vs. parent pre-survey trust results).

-To analyze the responses to the short-answer questions as well as the prompts during the design session, we used a coding reliability approach to thematic analysis \cite{thematic-analysis-open-coding}.
+To analyze the responses to the short-answer questions and the prompts during the design session, we used a coding reliability approach to thematic analysis \cite{thematic-analysis-open-coding}.
 Three researchers tagged each section of the data and reconvened to agree on common sets of themes, including guidelines and definitions for each theme.
 The theme definitions are shown in the appendix \cite{weird-non-weird-conv-ai-appendix}.
 The researchers completed three rounds of coding such that the Krippendorff’s Alpha between all researchers was $\alpha \geq .800$ \cite{intercoder-agreement-krippendorff}.
-We aggregated the tagged data by union between researchers, and organized them with respect to the categories, WEIRD, non-WEIRD, child and parent.
+We aggregated the tagged data by union between researchers, and organized them with respect to the child and parent categories.